Jeffryin/Motion-Estimator/README.md

 - Figure out limits of the design in terms of clock speeds for the proposed design

 ### Side Note:
 This project is for the Advanced Digital Design class taken in San Francisco State University, and most directories are from the school server.
+Whatever is posted in this repository is work that I've accomplished by myself and with the help of other classmates if applicable.